MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

     ![Azure Information Protection quick start tutorial step 4 - recommend prompt](../media/change-now.png)

-    Immediately, you'll see the watermark of your organization name across the page, in addition to the footer of **Sensitivity: Confidential**.
+    In addition to the document having the label set to Confidential, you'll immediately see the watermark of your organization name across the page, and the footer of **Sensitivity: Confidential** is also applied.

     The document is also protected with the Azure Rights Management template that you specified, which you can confirm when you click the **File** tab and view the information for **Protect Document**.
 If you used the default Confidential template, you'll see the information that the document is restricted to internal users (users outside your organization will not be able to open the document) and its contents cannot be copied or printed.
 As the owner of the document, you can copy from it and print it, but if you email it to another user in your organization, they won't be able to do these actions.